MreH66/tic-tac-toe/README.md

-Game tic tac toe made in react
+Game of tic tac toe in react